ZurrTum/Create-Fly/README.md

 - Please do not report issues with this mod to simibubi and NeoForge Create.
 - Please do not use old game saves.
 Because data loading changes, data may be lost.
-- Recommended to use REI to view recipes, and please report any game crashes.
+- Recommended to use REI or JEI to view recipes, and please report any game crashes.
 - Using shaders will disable Flywheel optimizations.

 ### 4. TODO List